margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the art exhibit
 * Grateful for people surviving COVD-19
 * Grateful for all the people here at the exhibit
-* Gratefulf or cousins and family members alive
+* Grateful for cousins and family members alive
 * Grateful for people in villages and people coming together
 * Grateful for people in Italy
 * Grateful for little kids who can appreciate art